-Erect fronds grow to 80cm high, with fronds considered compound-pinnate, and are bipinnate (Jacaranda-type) or tripinnate (divided again).
+Adiantum spp. can present with a variety of frond-appearances.
+In this species, erect fronds grow to 80 cm high, with fronds considered compound-pinnate, and are bipinnate (Jacaranda-type) or tripinnate (divided again).
 Hence, the foliage consists of branched portions of frond within a larger frond, made up of segments (pinnules or leaflets).
 The segments (pinnules/leaflets) are to 20 mm long, pale to dark green long and to 5-7 mm wide, roughly rectangular, asymmetrical or egg-shaped.
 The main frond stem can also have a zig-zag formation.

-Spores are produced in sporangia, which are housed in a sorus (plural sori).
+Spores are produced in sporangia, which are housed in a sorus (plural sori – spore houses).
 The sori are produced on the underside of frond segments and follow the segment edges.
 There can be 5 sori per segment.